Native American Languages * Native Cultures * What's new on our site today!

 Powhatan Words in 'Pocahontas':

-Explanation of the origins of the Algonquian words used in the Disney movie.
+Explanation of the origins of the Algonquian words used in the Disney movie, with their translations.

 Powhatan Animal Words: